Ada-Developers-Academy/core-about-ada/being-an-adie/attendance.md

 A lot of people have a lot of different circumstances that impact attendance.

-If you ever feel that you are falling behind or need extra attention, you are expected to keep instructors and/or the Program Manager, Student Services in the loop.
+If you ever feel that you are falling behind or need extra attention, you are expected to keep instructors and Student Success Coach in the loop.